Administrative law in Singapore: Substantive legitimate expectation

 Where the third question is concerned, where a person convinces the court that his or her substantive legitimate expectation has been frustrated, the usual remedy is for the court to order that the public authority fulfil the expectation.
 However, in R. (Bibi) v.
 Newham London Borough Council (2001) it was held that when the decision in question is "informed by social and political value judgments as to priorities of expenditure" it is more appropriate for the authority to make the decision, and the court may order that the authority should merely reconsider its decision, taking into account the person's substantive legitimate expectation.

 The doctrine of substantive legitimate expectation has not yet been explicitly acknowledged as part of Singapore law.
 In Abdul Nasir bin Amer Hamsah v.
 Public Prosecutor (1997), the Singapore Court of Appeal had to decide whether life imprisonment in the Penal Code meant imprisonment for 20 years, which was the prevailing understanding, or whether it meant imprisonment for the remaining period of the convicted person's natural life.
 The Court concluded that the latter interpretation was correct, but overruled the former interpretation prospectively such that it only took effect from the date of the judgment and did not apply to the appellant.
 One of the reasons the Court relied on for doing so was the administrative law doctrine of legitimate expectation.

-It recognized that "certain legitimate expectations could, in certain circumstances, be deserving of protection, even though they did not acquire the force of a legal right".
+It recognised that "certain legitimate expectations could, in certain circumstances, be deserving of protection, even though they did not acquire the force of a legal right".
 Since for many years life imprisonment had been reckoned as 20 years' incarceration, this had given rise to a legitimate expectation according to which individuals had arranged their affairs.
 Thus, the Court ought to give effect to the expectation by prospectively overruling the prior interpretation.
 Nonetheless, the Court stated: "[W]e were not concerned with judicial review, nor were we deciding whether any claim of a legitimate expectation could estop the Prisons Department in future from applying the interpretation which we gave to life imprisonment.
 That was a separate matter which was not under consideration here."